 Clinical Research Site Community Activities & Research

-Community involvement at the site level has a common purpose throughout the HPTN, yet there is tremendous diversity in how CRS guarantee community participation.
+Community involvement at the site level has a common purpose throughout the HPTN, yet there is tremendous diversity in how CRSes guarantee community participation.
 Although CRS may be working on common protocols, the partnership with the community at each CRS may be very different.

 Sharing information about what communities and CRSes are doing is an important way to support innovative and productive community participation throughout the HPTN.

 The key to successful community participation is the development and implementation of community education activities and establishment of a community advisory process.
 Each site in the HPTN is required to develop a community involvement work plan (CIWP) and is given the authority to create an advisory process appropriate to the research topic and communities where the research will be conducted.

 Including community members at all stages and levels of the research process helps build trust and mutual understanding.
 This ensures values and cultural differences among participants are respected.
 Creating and supporting a community advisory process with an established structure and methods of governance is the foundation for creating a solid, collaborative relationship between the community and the CRS.

 Stakeholders are important to developing community involvement and engagement plans.
 Stakeholders are people or organizations affected by the outcome of a proposed action, intervention, or research effort in their community.
 Stakeholders are also individuals who can affect the outcome the proposed activities.

 Stakeholders may be directly impacted by the action or may only have indirect interests related to what happens to those directly affected.
 The distinction between both a "direct stakeholder" and an "indirect stakeholder" becomes very important when community input is needed about a potential research effort